aditya123473892/wagtail/Python-Package-Maintenance-Guidelines.md

 - Should provide support through Github Discussions

+## New packages

+- For packages that come with a user interface, reach out to [Wagtail’s accessibility team](https://github.com/wagtail/wagtail/wiki/Accessibility-team) to validate the approach or test the package

 ## EOL (End of Life) packages

 - The repository must be archived and moved to the [wagtail-deprecated](https://github.com/wagtail-deprecated) organisation